 Red oak floors have a heavier and more dramatic grain and pattern.
 The advantage to this is that red oak floors can hide scratches and dents more than white oak, within the grain.

 Overall red oak is just about as costly as white oak floors overall, but price fluctuations are common.
-Currently in my local area, red oak is just slightly more affordable, but both are great options.
+Currently in my local NC area, red oak is just slightly more affordable.

 Hardness